geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex1_Prepare_Identity_Synch.md

 26. In your Internet Explorer browser, enter the following URL in the address bar to open the **Microsoft Office Home** page: **https://portal.office.com/**

 27. In the Office 365 home page, you should still be signed into Office 365 as Holly Spencer (the circle in the upper-right corner displays **HS**).
 Select the circle that displays **HS**.
+This opens the **My Account** pane. <br/>

-Note how the Holly's account now displays the XXYYZZa.xxxCustomDomainxxx.xxx domain rather than her M365xZZZZZZ.onmicrosoft.com domain.
+	In Holly's **My Account** pane, note how her username displays the XXYYZZa.xxxCustomDomainxxx.xxx domain rather than her M365xZZZZZZ.onmicrosoft.com domain.

+28. Close the **My Account** pane.

-26. Proceed to the next task.
+29. Proceed to the next task.
 You are now ready to install the Azure AD Connect tool.

 ### Task 5: Running Azure AD Connect and Performing a Full Synchronization